A shimmering field surrounds a creature of your choice within range, granting it a +2 bonus to AC for the duration.

 • Shield of Faith cannot stack with itself.
 If a creature is targeted by two separate castings of Shield of Faith, they can both be active — however, the target will still only gain +2 AC.

-That’s because “the effects of the same spell cast multiple times don’t combine…instead the most potent effect….from those castings applies while their durations overlap” (PHB 205).
+That’s because “the effects of the same spell cast multiple times don’t combine.
+Instead, the most potent effect—such as the highest bonus—from those castings applies while their durations overlap” (PHB 2024, pg.
+238).

-• Shield of Faith can stack with other AC bonuses from spells, magic items, etc. However, “the effects of different spells add together while the durations of those spells overlap” (PHB 205).
+• Shield of Faith can stack with other AC bonuses from spells, magic items, etc. “The effects of different spells add together while their durations overlap” (PHB 2024, pg.
+238).

 This means that a player can benefit from the effects of a spell like Shield or Mage Armor at the same time they benefit from the bonus AC from Shield of Faith.

 • You cannot Ready Shield of Faith, because it’s casting time is 1 bonus action.
-And “you can take only one bonus action on your turn” (PHB 189, emphasis added).
+And “you can take only one Bonus Action on your turn” (PHB 2024, pg.
+15, emphasis added).
 Here’s additional confirmation from Sage Advice that you cannot ready a bonus action.

 • You can target yourself with Shield of Faith.